 UAF grants advanced credit, with waiver of fees, for a score of three or higher in the College Board Advanced Placement Tests.
-Normally, you take these tests during your senior year in high school.
+Normally, students take these tests during their senior year in high school.

 UAF also grants advanced credit, with a waiver of fees, for IB higher-level and some standard-level exams on which students have earned a score of 4 or better, or a score of 5 or better for mathematics.